 But with the fast pace of today’s business world, it’s common for managers to opt for a project-focused weekly, bi-weekly or sometimes monthly check in with their direct reports.

-Showing an interest in your employee’s advancement demonstrates their value to the company and fosters loyalty.
-A 2015 survey found that managers who know their employees strengths are 71% more likely to have employees who are engaged and energized.
-Having a better idea of each of your employee’s strengths will also help you to maximize their potential and assign tasks that best fit their skills.
+Showing an interest in your employees’ advancement demonstrates their value to the company and fosters loyalty.
+A 2015 survey found that managers who know their employees’ strengths are 71% more likely to have employees who are engaged and energized.
+It will also help you maximize their potential and assign tasks that best fit their skills.
 Employees who have strengths discussions with their managers are 78% more likely to feel their work is valued and appreciated.

 Questions To Inspire and Motivate:

-Encourage employees to think deeply/objectively about their current situation
+Encourage employees to think deeply about their current situation

 When coming up with a professional development plan, it may be challenging for your employees to create goals if they’re not fully aware of their strengths and interests in the workplace.
-Use these examples to get them thinking:
+Get them thinking with these questions:

-What project have you enjoyed working on most?
+What project have you enjoyed working on recently, and why?